hejeremy/Bamazon/README.md

    * If not, the app should log a phrase like `Insufficient quantity!`, and then prevent the order from going through.

-If the store _does_ have enough of the product, it should fulfill the customer's order.
+If the store has enough of the product, it should fulfill the customer's order.
    * The SQL database will update to reflect the remaining quantity.
    * The customer is shown the total cost of their purchase.